ronniepanaligan/solarScripts/README.md

 5. extractCapacity2.py - Extracts capacity to main data worksheet
 6. addCapacityFactor.py - Calculate the Capacity Factor of a given generator
 7. createHistogram.py - Generate a histogram using values from a excel Workbook
 8. capacitySlope.py - Copy the capacity factors for each generator per year to another excel sheet.
 Find the slope of the line of best fit of the graph with the plotted capacity factors.
+10. netgenByStateAndTech.py - Extract total netgen for each generator and sort by state and AER Tech

 All data used for this project was downloaded from https://www.eia.gov